krstf456/lp-store/README.md

  - If this is the **first time** you run this project: run **npm install** and after that **npm start** in this terminal.
 - If you've **runned it before**: just type **npm start** in this terminal.

-A nodemon server will start an express api server on http://localhost:9000
+Node will start an express api server on http://localhost:5000

 ---------------